XronosSchedulingLtd/schedulerinstallationdocs/realdata.rst

 You're going to need to be able to log on to your system, which means you need an initial user.

-When a user logs in using Google Auth, Scheduler checks to see whether it recognizes that user as a member of staff or pupil.
+When a user logs in using your chosen authentication system, Scheduler checks to see whether it recognizes that user (by e-mail address) as a member of staff or pupil.
 If it does, the new user gets set up with appropriate access to the system.

 We thus need at least one staff record in the system to be able to log on.